wacncontent/CustomizeTool/output/articles/notification-hubs/notification-hubs-android-get-started.md

     	}

-7. Add the **DialogNotify** method to the activity to display the notification when the app is running and visible.
-Also override **onStart** and **onStop** to determine whether the activity is visible to display the dialog.
+7. Add the `DialogNotify` method to the activity to display the notification when the app is running and visible.
+Also override `onStart`, `onPause`, `onResume` and `onStop` to determine whether the activity is visible to display the dialog.

 	    @Override
 	    protected void onStart() {